Millennial lender Upstart just raised $32.5 million to license its tech to other companies

 We’re also just a couple of months from doing a securitization, meaning taking huge pools of loans and selling them off into the credit market out there.
 If you’re in the credit business and you want to access the trillions of dollars out there to fund your loans [this is the way to do it ].

-TC: I think people outside of banking hear “securitization” and cringe.
-Do you think online lending has recovered from what happened last year with Lending Club?
+TC: I think people outside of banking hear “securitization” and cringe, dating back to the financial crisis of 2008.
+Do you think online lending suffers from a perception problem?
+Has it recovered from what happened last year with Lending Club?

 DG: When that Lending Club stuff came down, it definitely set the industry back.
 It raised questions: are these companies trustworthy?
 Are they for real?
 Is tech really a differentiator here or not?
 We were caught in the flak of Lending Club’s problems.